Beeb Birtles: 2001-2007: Birtles Shorrock Goble and ARIA and Australian Songwriter Hall of Fame

 In 2001, Birtles rejoined with Shorrock and Goble to form Birtles Shorrock Goble.
 Initially they wanted to perform as "The Original Little River Band".
 However, they were not entitled to use the name Little River Band as it was legally owned by Stephen Housden, the group's guitarist from August 1981 to 2006, after previous members had been paid out upon leaving.
-Kruger described the situation "due to clumsy paper work and general disinterest on the part of original band members as they each left the group in the 1990s".
+Kruger described this situation coming about "due to clumsy paper work and general disinterest on the part of original band members as they each left the group in the 1990s".
 The group recorded the live album Full Circle, which was released in 2003.

 At the ARIA Music Awards of 2004, Birtles and other members of the classic line-up of Little River Band were inducted into the ARIA Hall of Fame.

-In 2004, Birtles Shorrock Goble won Classic Rock Performers of the Year at the 2004 Mo Awards and was induction into the Australian Songwriters Association Hall of Fame.
+In 2004, Birtles Shorrock Goble won Classic Rock Performers of the Year at the 2004 Mo Awards and was inducted into the Australian Songwriters Association Hall of Fame.

-In 2006, Birtles was inducted into the Australian Songwriter's Hall of Fame.
+In 2006, Birtles was inducted into the Australian Songwriters Hall of Fame.

-2008-present: Continued performance and autobiography
+2008-present: Continued performance, autobiography and national award

 In 2011 Birtles joined other key members of Zoot for a short performance cruise out from Miami.
 Further reunions of Zoot were prevented by the death of Darryl Cotton in July 2012.
 Birtles continued to write and produce music in Nashville.

 In 2017, Birtles released his autobiography Every Day of My Life, published by Brolga Publishing (ISBN 1925367975).

 Beeb was inducted into the South Australian Music Hall Of Fame on 24 November 2017, alongside Zoot bandmate Darryl Cotton and Barry Smith of the Town Criers.
 The ceremony took place at the German Club, Adelaide.

+In the Australia Day honours of 2025.
+Birtles was appointed as a Member of the Order of Australia (AM).